Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 ### `Nothing checked.
 None of the requested validation groups was run.`

-Every group named with `--group` was skipped.
+Every group named with `--group` was skipped, which is reported as OK by default because a group that is legitimately absent on a host produces the same result.
 LibreNMS ignores a group it does not know, and it skips `distributedpoller` unless distributed polling is enabled.
 Check the spelling against the list in `--help`, and drop `--group` entirely to report everything the default run produces.
-Where a group is legitimately absent on a given host, `--no-match-severity=ok` silences the result instead.
+Where a missing group means the check is misconfigured rather than the host being different, `--no-match-severity=warn` or `--no-match-severity=unknown` makes the gap visible.

 ### The check reports a finding that is known and accepted